stashapp/stash/README.md

 ## Building a release

-1. cd into the UI directory and run `ng build --prod` to compile the frontend
+1. cd into the `ui/v2` directory and run `yarn build` to compile the frontend
 2. cd back to the root directory and run `make build` to build the executable for your current platform

 ## Cross compiling